Pabloitto/node-challenge/README.md

-3.- Create the endpoints
+4.- Create tests
-* Adding the middleware to express
+* Adding test tools (mocka, chai, supertest)
-* Adding body parser
+* Adding command to package json
-* Create get video tracks endpoint
-* Create get video track by id endpoint
-* Create post video track endpoint
-* Create delete video track endpoint
+* Validate that the environment is testing